 Educational & Outreach Activities

 - This feasibility study has taken far more work than we anticipated!
 There have definitely been times when we wondered why we weren’t outside, working on existing challenges on the farm (rather than at the computer or on the phone trying to project future realities).
-But then we would remember just how stressful it is not to have a solid meat processing option, and we’d regain focus on this project!
-I do wish we would have built in more labor cost for the farmers’ research.
+But then we would remember just how stressful it is not to have a reliable, farmer-focused meat processing option, and we’d regain focus!
+I would advise others to build in more labor cost for the farmers’ research and less for paying consultants.

 - Working together with other farmers has been incredibly stimulating and rewarding.
 We’ve enjoyed the chance to spend time together and learn together.
-It was critical that we had built trust and friendship before this project!
+It was critical that we had built trust and friendship before this project, and before we consider opening the butcher shop that we have now researched.

-We are very excited about the new collaboration with Indiana University Researchers (for the survey).
+We are very excited about the new collaboration with Indiana University researchers (for the survey).
 They have been adamant that our views and needs as farmers must shine through the survey, and eager to add their expertise (with survey design, data assessment, report writing, outreach, etc.).
-We hope that the results of the survey are useful, and we look forward to sharing those results with SARE soon.
+We hope that the results of the survey are useful to other farmers, and we hope to keep building our working relationship with the team at IU.